calledit/metric_depth_video_toolbox/README.md

 # First setup any required venv (open3d requires python3.11 on OSX (as of 2025)))
 pip3.11 install open3d numpy opencv-python

+#if you want to use 3d camera tracking and 3d reconstruction
+./install_mvda.sh -madpose

 #On Windows (Not tested or "officially" supported, but anecdotally working)
 WindowsInstall.bat
 See https://github.com/calledit/metric_depth_video_toolbox/issues/1#issuecomment-2632040738